biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ----

-**Issues**

-- **Windows systems**:
+<a name="Issues"></a>
+### Issues

-> python **AND** py **AND** python3 ... is not recognized as an internal or external command, operable program or batch file.
+* [python] **AND** [py] **AND** [python3] ... is not recognized as an internal or external command, operable program or batch file.**:

+    ```markdown
-You may have python installed through Anaconda, in this case you must open the Anaconda prompt.
+    You may have Python installed through Anaconda(Windows systems), in this case you must open the Anaconda prompt.
+In other case the version you use of Python is less than 3.
+    ```

-- **MemoryError in Step 1**
+* MemoryError in Step 1:

+    ```markdown
-> You must use the -subset argument, because the available ram memory cannot process the total size of the data.
+    You must use the -subset argument, because the available RAM memory cannot process the total size of the data.
+The recommended is three to five million sequences for common computer equipment.
+    ```

-- **The program does not advance from step 1**
+* The program does not advance (hours) from step 1:

-> Please check that the format of the [supported files](#supported) is correct.
-The fastq format may not be in the specified format.

-- **Username or folders**
+    ```markdown
+    The data format is not supported.
+    ```

+* Username or folders:

+    ```markdown
-> Please do not use spaces in the names assigned to folders or even the username, the program will not work.
+    Please do not use spaces in the names assigned to folders or even the username, the program will not work.
+    ```

-- **ImportError: No moduled named statistics OR ValueError: math domain error**
+* ImportError: No moduled named statistics OR ValueError: math domain error

+    ```markdown
-> Your version of python is lower than the third.
+    Your version of python is lower than the third.
 Please update it.
+    ```

 <a name="Support"></a>
 ### Support or Contact

 Having troubles?
 Please contact us.
+Address for communication is in license file.